 Beginning with students who graduate in the spring of 2030, the bill prohibits each state institution of higher education from granting a bachelor's degree to any student who has not completed a course with at least three credit hours in the subject area of American civic literacy, including a study of the American economic system and capitalism.
+The bill authorizes a state institution to exempt a student from this requirement if it determines the student has completed a course offered under the College Credit Plus Program or an Advanced Placement (AP) course (and scores a three or higher on the AP test), provided that the course satisfies the relevant content requirements and is approved by the Chancellor.
 State institutions may require students to complete the course as part of its general education courses of study.
 A state institution may incur additional costs to develop a course, if necessary, and to hire additional faculty to teach these courses if it does not currently offer enough courses in American civic literacy to instruct every student.
 According to IUC, annual costs for universities to offer this course could range from little, if any, cost at universities that currently offer a course to millions of dollars per year at those that would need to establish new course sections to meet the bill's requirements.
 Any new costs may be offset somewhat by additional tuition revenue received from students enrolling in those courses and subsidy received from ODHE under the State Share of Instruction (SSI) formula for students who complete those courses.